 Pope Leo XIV leads a Church of 1.5 billion Catholics at a moment of extraordinary global turbulence: an active war in the Middle East, rising authoritarianism, the disruption of AI, and a United States in the midst of its 250th anniversary and a political culture war.

 He is the first pope in history to have grown up in the same country as a U.S. president, and that dynamic has produced one of the most unusual relationships in modern geopolitics.
 He is simultaneously an American and a global figure whose loyalty is, by definition, to no nation.
+Whether you are Catholic or not, what Leo XIV says and does matters.
+He is one of the most prominent moral voices on the planet — and in his first year, he has shown he intends to use that voice.

 Frequently Asked Questions About Pope Leo XIV